-Note that most objects in pyconll are mutable, except for a select few fields, so changing the Token object remains with the Sentence.
+Note that most objects in pyconll are mutable, except for a select few fields, so changes on the Token object remain with the Sentence and can be output back into CoNLL format when processing is complete.

-3.4 Outputting CoNLL-U
+1.4 Outputting CoNLL-U

 Once you are done working with a Conll object, you may need to output your results.
 The object can be serialized back into the CoNLL-U format, through the conll method.
-Conll, Sentence, and Token objects are all Conllable which means they have a corresponding conll method which serializes the objects into the appropriate string representation.
+Conll, Sentence, and Token objects are all Conlable which means they have a corresponding conll method which serializes the objects into the appropriate string representation.

-3.5 Conclusion
+1.5 Conclusion